11 Steps to Find a Killer Brand Name for Your Startup

 7. Be Patient with Iterations During Your Brand Naming Process

 Rome wasn’t built in a day, neither will be your brand name.

-Getting a right name for your brand can be tedious process.
+Getting the right name for your brand can be a tedious process.

 So don’t rush to finalize it quickly.